teler-sh/teler-waf/README.md

 - name: <name>
   condition: <condition> # Valid values are: "or" or "and", in lowercase or uppercase.
   rules:
     - method: <method> # Valid methods are: "ALL", "CONNECT", "DELETE", "GET", "HEAD", "OPTIONS", "PATCH", "POST", "PUT", and "TRACE".
 Please refer to https://pkg.go.dev/github.com/kitabisa/teler-waf/request for further details.
       element: <element> # Valid elements are: "headers", "body", "uri", and "any", in lowercase, uppercase, or title case (except for "uri").
       pattern: "<pattern>" # Regular expression pattern
+    - dsl: "<expression>" # DSL expression
 ```

-> **Note**: Please note that `condition`, `method`, and `element` are optional parameters.
-The default value for `condition` is **or**, for `method` it is **ALL**, and for `element` it is **ANY**.
-Therefore, you can leave them blank if desired.
-For examples, take a look at [`tests/rules/`](https://github.com/kitabisa/teler-waf/tree/master/tests/rules/valid) directory.
+> **Note**: Please note that the `condition`, `method`, and `element` are optional parameters.
+The default values assigned to them are as follows: `condition` is set to **or**, `method` is set to **ALL**, and `element` is set to **ANY**.
+Therefore, if desired, you can leave those parameters empty.
+The `pattern` parameter is mandatory, unless you specify a `dsl` expression.
+In such cases, when a `dsl` expression is provided, teler-waf will disregard any values assigned to `method` and `element`, even if they are defined.
+To see some examples, you can refer to the [`tests/rules/`](https://github.com/kitabisa/teler-waf/tree/master/tests/rules/valid) directory.

 You can specify the `CustomsFromFile` option with the actual file path or glob pattern pointing to the location of your custom rule files.
 For example: